HITECHCRIME/HC_SG141_MOTHxSatsu/README.md

 discovered the limelight
 inside pretending to show
-the way to atone for missed(?) opportunities i can still get ahold i don't control
+the way to atone for missed(?) opportune deities can still get ahold i don't control

 que (IT) tal tu odioooo